Spintel NBN Review

 Value for money is Spintel’s biggest selling point.
 The trend amongst ISPs these days is to offer a never-ending series of deals and discounts.
 Providers like Tangerine Telecom often top our best NBN plans round-up because they offer NBN access at a discounted price for the first six to twelve months.
 But once the promotional period is up, the plan reverts to the non-promotional monthly price.
 That’s not much of an issue these days as most plans are no-contract, meaning you’re free to switch as soon as the promotion is up.

-Spintel, on the other hand, offers consistent value on its NBN plans, so you’re getting a good deal whether you stick around for six months or five years.
+Spintel, on the other hand, offers consistent value on its NBN plans (along with the occasional promotion), so you’re getting a good deal whether you stick around for six months or five years.
+It’s an especially good deal now that Spintel offers 100% advertised plan speeds on all tiers – that means a typical evening speed of 25Mbps for NBN 25, 50Mbps for NBN 50 and 100Mbps for NBN100.

 Spintel NBN Plans

-Spintel’s Unlimited Standard Plus (NBN 50) plans are often the cheapest on the market.
-Given Standard Plus is the most popular speed choice is Australia, Spintel is likely to be the best option for most Australians looking to save on their monthly bill.
+Spintel’s Unlimited Standard (NBN 50) plans are often the cheapest on the market.
+Given Standard is the most popular speed choice in Australia, Spintel is likely to be the best option for most Australians looking to save on their monthly bill.

-But if you do need a little extra speed, Spintel’s Premium plans are also competitively priced.
-The only providers who regularly offer better value on Premium (NBN 100), are Mate and MyRepublic.
+But if you do need a little extra speed, Spintel’s Fast (NBN 100) plans are also competitively priced.
+The only providers who occasionally offer better value on NBN 100 are Mate and MyRepublic.

 Spintel Home Wireless Broadband